hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 ### Why Wikidata rather than GND?

-As the discussion happened in the German university library context, NWBib editors naturally tended to use the Integrated Authority File (GND) which is the main authority file in German-speaking countries, being used and maintained by hundreds of institutions and thousands of librarians.
-As NWBib titles already had been indexed with GND subjects (including spatial subjects) for some years, GND looked like the obvious candidate.
+As the discussion happened in the German university library context, NWBib editors naturally tended to use the Integrated Authority File (GND, see https://gnd.network) which is the main authority file in German-speaking countries, being used and maintained by hundreds of institutions and thousands of librarians.
+As NWBib titles already had been indexed with GND subjects for some years (including spatial subjects), GND looked like the obvious candidate.

-However, GND did not cover most of the requirements: only few hierarchical relations existed in the data.
-And with the changes during the move to RDA (16.2.2.7), more and more entries had been split into separate entries for an entity before and after its incorporation into a administrative superior entity, see e.g. these two GND entries for Wiesdorf: [4108828-1](https://lobid.org/gnd/4108828-1) & [4099576-8](https://lobid.org/gnd/4099576-8).
+However, GND did not cover most of the requirements.
+Only few hierarchical relations existed in the data, and with the changes during the move to RDA, more and more entries had been split into separate entries for an entity before and after its incorporation into a administrative superior entity, see e.g. these two GND entries for Wiesdorf: [4108828-1](https://lobid.org/gnd/4108828-1) & [4099576-8](https://lobid.org/gnd/4099576-8).

-The next candidate we looked at was Wikidata as we had already been using it for geodata enrichment.
+The next candidate we looked at was Wikidata as we had already experience with it with the already mentioned geodata enrichment.
 Wikidata already had good coverage of place entries, geo coordinates and hierarchical information.
 (We didn't really consider GeoNames.
 It at least has one disadvantage as it doesn't contain historical administrative entities.)

 As with the GND, Wikidata comes with a technical infrastructure for maintaining the authority data, the difference with Wikidata being that the editing community encompasses virtually anybody and not only catalogers.
 The implications are twofold:

 1. The bigger the community, the easier it is to keep the data up to date which means less work for NWBib editors.
 2. With anybody being able to edit the data, NWBib editors justifiably worried about unwanted changes and vandalism.

-Furthermore, while the free infrastructure of Wikidata is great to start working on a project, it might lead to problems in the long run if you solely rely on Wikimedia to keep the infrastructure running.
-We guaranteed NWBib editors that we'd develop a solution that mitigates 2.) as well as the lack of control over the infrastructure by adding some kind of buffer between Wikidata and the NWBib classification so that we could identify and fix unwanted changes before deploying them in NWBib.
+Furthermore, while the free infrastructure of Wikidata is great to start working on a project, it might lead to problems in the long run if you solely rely on Wikimedia to keep this infrastructure running.
+We guaranteed NWBib editors that we'd develop a solution that mitigates 2.) and would mitigate the lack of control over the infrastructure by adding some kind of buffer between Wikidata and the NWBib classification so that we could identify and fix unwanted changes before deploying them in NWBib.

 ## Implementation

-After laying out the background, the requirements, the goals and result of the project, the following sections cover the actual implementation.
-As this project had to be carried out alongside other projects and different maintenance duties by a team of three persons working part-time, the whole duration of the project covered more than two years.
-This fit quite well with the constant need for review and feedback cycles which sometimes took quite some time due to NWBib editors sitting in two organizations different from the hbz.
+After having layed out the background, the requirements, the goals and result of the project in the preceeding paragraphs, the following sections cover the actual implementation.
+As this project had to be carried out alongside other projects and in parallel to different maintenance duties by a team of three persons working part-time, the whole duration of the project covered more than two years.
+This fitted quite well with the constant need for review and feedback cycles which sometimes could take some time due to NWBib editors residing in two organizations different from the hbz.

 ### Match strings

 As said above, we already had been matching place strings with Wikidata items since 2014 in order to enrich NWBib data with geo coordinates.
 We had learned early on that using the Wikidata API is not sufficient for matching strings of places with Wikidata items.
 One reason being that different levels of administrative areas do have very similar names which led to systematic errors.
 So we created a custom Elasticsearch index from the query which was used in the matching process.
-As there was no single property for filtering all the places in North Rhine-Westphalia out of Wikidata and as we only wanted to get out those types of items we needed to match the strings with, we had to work with a SPARQL query that would be improved several times.
-See the evolution of this SPARQL query in [https://git.io/JOVS9](https://git.io/JOVS9) & [https://git.io/JOVS7](https://git.io/JOVS7).
+As there was no single property for filtering all the places in North Rhine-Westphalia out of Wikidata and as we only wanted to get out those types of items we needed to match the strings with, we had to work with a SPARQL query that would be improved over several iterations, see the evolution of this SPARQL query in [https://git.io/JOVS9](https://git.io/JOVS9) & [https://git.io/JOVS7](https://git.io/JOVS7).

-For an optimal matching result, we indexed the German name and alternative names (`label`, `aliases`) as well the geo coordinates (`geo`) for the enrichment.
-As place strings often contained the name of the superior administrative body for disambiguation, we also added this name to the index (`locatedIn`).
+For an optimal matching result, we indexed the German name and alternative names (`label`, `aliases`) along with the geo coordinates (`geo`) for the enrichment.
+As place strings in NWBib data often contained the name of the superior administrative body for disambiguation, we also added this name to the index (`locatedIn`).
 Here is a full example of the informationen from Wikidata we loaded into Elasticsearch:

 ```json
 {